horacio-pedro/hap-old/README.md

 -   [PostgreSQL](https://www.postgresql.org)
 -   For production, we integrate and recommend to use [PM2](https://github.com/Unitech/pm2)

-Note: thanks to TypeORM, Gauzy will support lots of DBs: MySql, MariaDb, PostgreSQL, CockroachDb, sqlite, MS SQL, Oracle, MongoDb and others, with minimal changes.
+Note: thanks to TypeORM, HAP will support lots of DBs: MySql, MariaDb, PostgreSQL, CockroachDb, sqlite, MS SQL, Oracle, MongoDb and others, with minimal changes.

 #### See also README.md and CREDITS.md files in relevant folders for lists of libraries and software included in the Platform, information about licenses and other details.